 Unfortunately, after the technology is implemented, users aren’t typically provided with proper training or follow-up communication.
 As a result, SharePoint user adoption wanes and users soon abandon their effort.

-Whether users are new to the SharePoint Enterprise Content Management (ECM) world or need a more focused, informative curriculum on our industry leading ECM product portfolio, KnowledgeLake Training Services offer instructor-led and eLearning options to provide the perfect ECM training solution.
-Our team of training professionals work to define the appropriate training course, method, scope and depth to meet admin and end-user needs.
+Whether users are new to the SharePoint Enterprise Content Management (ECM) world or need a more focused, informative curriculum on our industry-leading ECM product portfolio, KnowledgeLake Training Services offer instructor-led and eLearning options to provide the perfect ECM training solution.
+Our team of training professionals works to define the appropriate training course, method, scope and depth to meet admin and end-user needs.

 Fortunately, these issues don't have to impede the success of your SharePoint implementation or even your SharePoint user adoption.
 KnowledgeLake can help your organization optimize your SharePoint investment to deliver a robust, reliable and scalable enterprise content management experience.